The number of normal measures, revisited

 While these techniques demonstrate the utility of inner model theory and fine structure in forcing theory, forcing over canonical inner models can be restrictive—particularly because it does not apply at levels of the large cardinal hierarchy not yet reached by the inner model program.
 Since our proof of Theorem \ref{Theorem: controlling normal measures} avoids the use of inner model theory, it can be employed to obtain consistency results at the level of strongly compact and supercompact cardinals, such as the following:

 \begin{theorem}[Apter, K., Poveda] Assume the consistency of a supercompact cardinal and the linearity of the Mitchell order. \begin{enumerate} \item It is consistent that there exists a supercompact, and there are exactly two normal measures on the least measurable cardinal. \item Assume in addition a measurable cardinal above the supercompact.
-Then it is consistent that there is a supercompact cardinal, and the least measurable cardinal above it carries exactly two normal measures. \end{enumerate} \end{theorem} Theorem \ref{Theorem: Consistency strengths at the level of supercompacts with Arthur and Alejandro} and its proof are expected to appear in a joint work with Apter and Poveda.
+Then it is consistent that there is a supercompact cardinal, and the least measurable cardinal above it carries exactly two normal measures. \end{enumerate} \end{theorem}

+Theorem \ref{Theorem: Consistency strengths at the level of supercompacts with Arthur and Alejandro} and its proof are expected to appear in a joint work with Apter and Poveda.
+The first clause follows directly from Theorem \ref{Theorem: controlling normal measures} and the fact that the forcing $\ro^\tau$ (for $\tau = 2$) is small relative to the least supercompact cardinal above $\kappa$.
+The second is obtained by forcing with a variation of $\po^\tau$ after the universe has been suitably prepared so that the supercompactness of $\kappa$ is indestructible under $\kappa$-directed-closed forcing.

-Our forcing notions $\po^\tau$ (for $\tau\leq \kappa^+$) have several additional applications.
+Our forcing notions $\po^\tau$ (for $\tau< \kappa$) have several additional applications.
 In Section \ref{Section: Lifting iterates of U}, we classify all possible lifts of $U^n$ to the generic extension obtained by forcing with $\po^\tau$, where $U \in V$ is a normal measure on $\kappa$ and $n < \omega$.
 When this analysis is carried out in the case where $V = L[U]$ is the core model, it allows for a complete description of the $\sigma$-complete ultrafilters in the extension.
 This yields a ZFC model with an interesting measure structure: